 Planning enough counter space is your priority here.
-A total of 36' of 24"-deep counter is the bare minimum.
+You'll want your counter depth at least 24 inches.
 Select a material that will suit the style of your house and your cooking style.
 Your best choices are natural stone, concrete or tile.
 If your heart is set on a manufactured countertop like quartz or recycled glass, talk to the manufacturer first.
 Most use pigments that are not designed to stand up to outdoor use, so if the counter is exposed to UV rays the color may change over time.

 There are many types of stone, and you can use any of them on your outdoor countertop, but should you?
 Porous stones like marble, limestone and bluestone may look great at first, but they stain easily, so you may be left with counters marred by grease or wine.